 Practiced regularly, Tai Chi and Qigong can increase internal vitality and improve general health, improving balance, co-ordination, focus and flexibility.

-Grounding, calming and flowing, the Biospirals Method Chi Kung (Qigong) helps the body to relax and become more centred by emulating one of the most beautiful patterns in nature the spiral.
+Grounding, calming and flowing, the Biospirals Qigong is a method of moving that helps the body to relax and become more centred by emulating one of the most beautiful patterns in nature the spiral.

 Bringing together Eastern knowledge and western science, the exercises address the internal and external vibrational energies to integrate and harmonise internal structures, particularly the connective fascia system.
 This supports the task of receiving and distributing the necessary information to sustain and nourish the body.